electron/electron/docs/development/electron-vs-nwjs.md

 tools that make the creation of installers easier.
 As an example in favor of NW.js, NW.js supports more `Chrome.*` APIs for the development of Chrome Apps.

-We at Electron obviously believe that Electron is the better package for the development of polished production applications built with web technologies (like Visual Studio Code, Slack, or Facebook Messenger).
-However, we want to be fair to our web technology friends - you might end up wanting to use NW.js if you have specific feature needs that Electron does not meet.
+Naturally, we believe that Electron is the better platform for polished production applications built with web technologies (like Visual Studio Code, Slack, or Facebook Messenger); however, we want to be fair to our web technology friends.
+If you have feature needs that Electron does not meet, you might want to try NW.js.

 [nwjs]: https://nwjs.io/
 [electron-modules]: https://www.npmjs.com/search?q=electron